NCCG is a small

 NCCG moved from

-England to Norway for a number of years, and then moved again to
+England to Norway for a number of years, and then moved to

 Sweden in 1997.
-NCCG's membership and size has not been stable
+NCCG's membership and size has been unstable

-throughout it's history, as it split up several times.
-It has also
+and it split up several times.
+It also

-Currently, the cult appears to have two people
+(As of 2009) the cult appears to have two

 living at the compound